citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

 If you're experiencing any issues, you're more likely to see them fixed if you use the Windows version.
 {{% /alert %}}

-1. Create a new folder (for example `mkdir -p /home/username/FXServer/server`), this will be used for the server binaries.
+1. Create a new folder (for example `mkdir -p ~/FXServer/server`), this will be used for the server binaries.
-2. Download the current recommended `master` branch build for Linux from the [artifacts server][linux-artifacts](copy the URL for the latest server version and use `wget <url>` to download it).
+2. Download the current recommended `master` branch build for Linux from the [Linux server build listing][linux-artifacts] (copy the URL for the recommended server version and use `wget <url>` to download it).
-3. Extract the build to the directory that was previously created, using `cd /home/username/FXServer/server && tar xf fx.tar.xz` (you need to have `xz` installed, on Debian/Ubuntu this is in the `xz-utils` package).
+3. Extract the build to the directory that was previously created, using `cd ~/FXServer/server && tar xf fx.tar.xz` (you need to have `xz` installed, on Debian/Ubuntu this is in the `xz-utils` package).
-4. Clone [cfx-server-data][server-data] in a new folder outside of your server binaries folder.
+4. Clone [cfx-server-data][server-data] in a new folder outside of your server binaries folder.<br>
-  <br>4b.
-For example `git clone https://github.com/citizenfx/cfx-server-data.git /home/username/FXServer/server-data`
+   For example: `git clone https://github.com/citizenfx/cfx-server-data.git ~/FXServer/server-data`
 5. Make a **server.cfg** file in your `server-data` folder (copy the [example server.cfg](#servercfg) file below into that file).
 6. Set the license key in your `server.cfg` using `sv_licenseKey "licenseKeyGoesHere"`.
-7. Run the server from the `server-data` folder.
+7. Run the server from the `server-data` folder.<br>
-  <br>7b. `bash /home/username/FXServer/server/run.sh +exec server.cfg`
+   `cd ~/FXServer/server-data && bash ~/FXServer/server/run.sh +exec server.cfg`

 ### Common issues

 - If you don't get any 'resources found', and it says 'Failed to start resource', you didn't 'cd' to the right folder.
-- If no resources get started, and you can't connect, you didn't add +exec.
+- If no resources get started, and you also can't connect (i.e. 'timed out'/'connection refused'), you didn't add +exec.
-- If you get 'no license key was specified', one of the above things applies.
+- If you get 'no license key was specified', one of the above two mistakes may apply.

 <a name="servercfgexample"></a>